ByteFoundryAU/awesome-bytefoundry/awesome-but-unknown-debian-packages.md

 ### haveged

 Unless you have a specific reason to not trust any hardware random number generator on your system, you should try to use them with the rng-tools first and if it turns out not to be enough (or if you do not have a hardware random number generator available), then use Haveged.

 Run:
-<verbatim>cat /proc/sys/kernel/random/entropy_avail</verbatim>
+`cat /proc/sys/kernel/random/entropy_avail`

 Values &lt; 1000 indicate low entropy and cryptographic applications will block until there is enough entropy available, which eg. could result in slow wlan speed (for WAP)